SmeetParmar/SmeetParmar/README.md

 🌱 Always growing, learning and hustling!<br>
 💬 Ask me about anything related to tech, or if you want to hear about my adventures.<br>
 💡 I have experience of more than 3+ Years working as a Full Stack Developer back in India, currently working remotely for InfiniteAI Technologies, gaining practical experience of using MERN Stack. <br>
 ⚡ Besides being a skilled Full Stack Developer, I'm also an avid sports enthusiast.
-You'll often find me playing Badminton, Football, Cricket, Swimming, and much more!
+You'll often find me playing Badminton, Football, Cricket, Swimming, and much more!!

 ## 🧠 Skills:
 ✨ _**Programming Languages**_: Python, Java, PHP, Kotlin, Dart, C, C++, C#, JavaScript, JSON, XML <br>